Fans Ask Khloe Kardashian Why Her Face Looks Different In Her Newest Picture

 Her sister, Kim Kardashian, has confirmed that she is expecting a baby girl with her husband, Kanye West, in the new year.
 Kim’s daughter will be born via surrogacy, as she struggled with life-threatening complications during her pregnancies with her children Saint and North.

 It has also been rumored that Khloe’s youngest sister, Kylie Jenner, is expecting a baby with her boyfriend, Travis Scott.
-Like Khloe, the youngest member of the Kardashian-Jenner clan has not confirmed nor denied that she is expecting.
+Like Khloe, the youngest member of the Kardashian-Jenner clan has not confirmed, nor denied that she is expecting.

 [Featured Image by Jamie McCarthy/Getty Images for Good American]